-Below is an illustration of the impacts of past large storms that have resulted in heavy rain events for Mākaha Valley:
+Below is a summary of the impacts of past large storms that have brought heavy rain and flooding for Mākaha Valley:

-- Rapid storm water runoff in the upper areas of the valley because of the predominance of nonnative vegetation like strawberry guava.
-Flood flows in the main channel of Mākaha Stream tear out large sections of stream bank and carry silt, boulders and forest debris downstream. - Sections of Mākaha Stream become blocked by debris, such as tree limb and boulders, causing localized flooding and erosion of areas of the forest near the stream. - Waterfalls form along the steep walls of the valley.
+- Storm water runoff in the upper areas of the valley is rapid because of the predominance of non-native vegetation like strawberry guava.
+Flood flows in the main channel of Mākaha Stream tear out large sections of stream bank and carry silt, boulders and forest debris downstream. - Sections of Mākaha Stream become blocked by debris, such as tree limbs and boulders, causing localized flooding and erosion of areas of the forest near the stream. - Waterfalls form along the steep walls of the valley.
 On the east side of the valley, the waterfalls overwhelm the Mauna 'Olu Estates ditch/berm system and roads and homes are flooded.
-On the west side of the valley, the waterfalls overwhelm the Mākaha Towers ditch/berm system and the parking lot and ground floor areas are flooded. - The flood flows on the west side of the valley continue through the Mākaha Valley Towers property and flow across Kili Drive into the Mākaha Valley Plantation complex, flooding roads, parking lots and ground floor units.
+On the west side of the valley, the waterfalls overwhelm the Mākaha Towers ditch/berm system and the parking lot and ground floor areas are flooded.

+- The flood flows on the west side of the valley continue through the Mākaha Valley Towers property and flow across Kili Drive into the Mākaha Valley Plantation complex, flooding roads, parking lots and ground floor units.
 Flood flows continue down Kili Drive toward Farrington Highway and Mākaha Beach. - Localized flooding occurs throughout the middle of the valley when drainage swales, channels and culverts are overwhelmed by storm water runoff. - On the east side of the valley, the lower reaches of Eku Stream quickly fill and then overflow into nearby homes.
 Several blockages of the stream channel cause even more homes to be flooded.
 The Eku Stream Bridge at Farrington Highway is blocked by debris, increasing the severity of flooding.
-In all, over 100 homes experience significant flood damage from Eku Stream. - Natural drainage swales in the lower-middle section of the valley are overwhelmed by large volumes of storm water runoff and some 50 to 100 homes in this area are damaged by these localized flood flows. - The deeply incised channel of Mākaha Stream contains the flood flows of about 8000 cubic feet per second (cfs) until the vicinity of the Huipu Drive Bridge.
-Where the stream channel begins to widen, the flood waters may overtop the stream channel and cause flooding of the golf course and lands to the west of the stream.
-In the past, an earthen berm that was constructed to protect properties to the east of the stream failed in several places, and flood waters then flow through homes on Water Street and Manuku Street and then on to Farrington Highway and Mākaha Beach.

-Homes located along Farrington Highway near Mākaha Beach are often flooded.
+In all, 80 or more homes experience significant flood damage from Eku Stream. - Natural drainage swales in the lower section of the valley are overwhelmed by large volumes of storm water runoff and some 50 to 100 homes in this area are damaged by these localized flood flows. - The deeply incised channel of Mākaha Stream contains the flood flows of about 8000 cubic feet per second (cfs) until the vicinity of the Huipu Drive Bridge.
+Where the stream channel begins to widen, the flood waters overtop the stream channel and cause flooding of the golf course and lands to the west of the stream.
+In the past, an earthen berm that was constructed to protect properties to the east of the stream failed in several places, and flood waters now flow through homes on Water Street and Manuku Street and then on to Farrington Highway and Mākaha Beach. - Homes located along Farrington Highway near Mākaha Beach are flooded.
 Farrington Highway is flooded to a depth of three feet and is impassable for several hours.
 The flood flows, blocked by the large beach berm, run towards the West Mākaha Stream outlet, then flow seawards, break through the smaller beach berm and carry mud, litter, debris, trees, dead animals and trash onto Mākaha Beach and into the nearshore waters.
-Much of the sand in this section of the beach is torn away by the flood waters.
+Much of the sand in this section of the beach is torn away by the flood waters. - Polluted storm runoff degrades the quality of nearshore waters and impacts ocean biota.